openyurtio/openyurt/README.md

 - **Node autonomy**.
 It provides mechanisms to tolerate unstable or disconnected cloud-edge networking.
   The applications run in the edge nodes are not affected even if the nodes are offline.
 - **Cloud platform agnostic**.
 OpenYurt can be easily deployed in any public cloud Kubernetes services.
+- **Edge Device Management**.
+Non-intrusively integrate with EdgeX Foundry system and use Kubernetes CRDs to manage edge devices.

 ## Architecture